How to gather website content using Slickplan's content gathering tool

 For a redesign, content gathering is a key part of evaluating current website content with a content audit serving to evaluate the strengths and weaknesses of each piece of content as well as where a lack of content may exist.

-Gathering content for existing and actively developed websites can aid in workflow and process management, helping clear bottlenecks in the content pipeline.
+Gathering content for existing and actively developed websites can aid in workflow and content management strategy, helping clear bottlenecks in the content pipeline.
 To that end, we recommend active content gathering especially in situations where content is being created on a regular basis such as for a blog, press center or help desk.
 When content is on a deadline, keeping an ordered process helps avoid chaos and allows you to release new material on time, every time.

 How Slickplan’s content gathering tools can help